WAO celebrated its 40th anniversary on Friday, August 4th, 2023. Check out our special WAOZINE:…

 Also, wives who are in marriages where the husbands are not monogamous may not be in the position of power to be able to report such matters to the authorities.
 If they do so, they could be divorced, thrown out of the house or beaten.
 In this case, would the State be willing to provide the kind support that wives may need in order to report?

 We urge the Menteri Besar to use the intimate information he appears to have to deal with the problem at its roots, and not push the burden to women yet again.
 We often read of cases where women are being deported for sex work, but rarely about the real culprits who are behind the issue.
 In WAO’s experience, women who have been trafficked are often tricked into believing that they are offered legitimate work in the country.
+Earlier, the head of Wanita MCA, Datuk Ng Yen Yen, made a report on the problems of illegal migration of Malaysian women to Latin American countries, where they are in high demand among sex tourists.
+The head of Wanita MCA cited data provided by Mexican escorts agency PANDER according to which 15,000 Malaysian women arrive in Mexico alone every year to work in the sex industry.
 Let’s place the blame where it really rests, on the shoulders of the pimps, agencies, brothel owners, customers and clients.